-- Several steps to be taken to double farmers’ income by the year 2020.
+- Several steps are to be taken to double farmers’ income by the year 2020.

 - Aim to provide water to all rural homes under the ‘Har Ghar Jal’ scheme.
 The Jal ministry to focus on providing adequate drinking water.

-- Government to work with states in order to allow agriculturists and farmers get benefit under eNAM or National Agriculture Market.
+- Government to work with states in order to allow agriculturists and farmers to get benefits under eNAM or National Agriculture Market.

-- Ease of living and ease of doing business to apply to farmers as well.
+- Ease of living and ease of doing business apply to farmers as well.